Bhargavp610/Coding-Practice/SQL/README.md

 23. **Western Longitude for Smallest Northern Latitude > 38.7780**
    Query the LONG_W where the smallest LAT_N is greater than 38.7780.
    Round the result to 4 decimal places.

+24 **Triangle Type Classification**
+   Identify the type of each record in the TRIANGLES table based on its three side lengths.
+Output one of four results: Equilateral, Isosceles, Scalene, or Not A Triangle.